Back to jobs

 Billing Specialist

-• Use the Athena platform to troubleshoot tele-health claims, ensuring compliance with coding guidelines, payer requirements, and regulatory standards.
+• Utilize expertise in Athena platform to accurately troubleshoot claims for telehealth services provided to patients, ensuring compliance with internal coding guidelines, payer requirements, and regulatory standards.

-• Collaborate with the clinical team to provide insurance coverage, eligibility, and benefits information before tele-health appointments, and assist patients with understanding financial responsibilities and payment options.
+• Collaborate with the clinical team to provide patients with insurance coverage, eligibility, and benefits prior to telehealth appointments, and assist patients with understanding their financial responsibilities and options for payment offered at Midi.

-• Manage and collect patient accounts receivable (AR), following up on outstanding balances, denials, and insurance claims.
+• Manage and collect patients accounts receivable (AR).
+Follow up on outstanding balances, denials, and insurance claims.

-• Participate in audits and reviews of billing data to identify discrepancies, errors, or trends impacting revenue cycle performance.
+• Participate as a key player in regular audits and reviews of billing data and documentation to identify discrepancies, errors, or trends that could be potentially impacting the revenue cycle performance.

-• Collaborate with insurance companies and third-party billing vendors to resolve disputes, negotiate payment arrangements, and optimize reimbursement rates for telehealth services.
+• Collaborate with external stakeholders, including insurance companies and third-party billing vendors to resolve billing and coding disputes, negotiate payment arrangements, and optimize reimbursement rates for telehealth services.

-• Participate in cross-functional teams and projects to enhance the patient experience, optimize RCM workflows, and implement technology solutions to streamline billing processes.
+• Participate in cross-functional teams and projects focused on enhancing the patient experience, optimizing RCM workflows, and implementing technology solutions to streamline billing processes.

-• 2-3 years of experience in medical billing and coding in telehealth billing.
+• 2-3 years of experience in medical billing and coding.

 • 2-3 years of experience in patient accounts receivable (AR) collection.

-• Experience with Zendesk or similar customer support platforms is preferred.
+• Familiarity with Zendesk or customer support platforms.

 Apply for this job